ASteinheiser/react-rpg.com/README.md

 ```

 ## TODO:
+- [ ] calculate ring effect when equipped
 - [ ] better sprites for rocks/trees
 - [ ] add a grass background image
 - [ ] add forward and back (map ids) to map properties to allow for going between maps